Climate security: Australia

+A 2018 published report by the Australian Senate noted how "climate change as a current and existential national security risk... defined as one that threatens the premature extinction of Earth-originating intelligent life or the permanent and drastic destruction of its potential for desirable future development."
+Several reports by the Australian Security Leaders Climate Group have warned that climate change will pose a serious security threat to Australia, urging policy makers to strive for more ambitious mitigation and adaptation measures.
+Academic assessments have nuanced such claims, but generally agree that Australia is vulnerable to climate change in the human security and national security realm.

 European Union

 The European Council's conclusions on climate diplomacy state that "Climate change is a decisive global challenge which, if not urgently managed, will put at risk ... peace, stability and security."
 The Intelligence on European Pensions and Institutional Investment think-tank published a 2018 report with the key point, "Climate change is an existential risk whose elimination must become a corporate objective".
 In June 2018 European External Action Service (EEAS) High-Level Event hosted an event themed "Climate, Peace and Security: The Time for Action".
 The EU's comprehensive approach to security would suggest that the EU is well placed to respond to climate-related security risks.
 However, recent scientific research shows that the European Union has not yet developed a fully coherent policy.